 It is very important to mix all the micronutrients (amino acids) and premix first before mixing with the rest of the feed.

-For mixing farmers are advised to use a drum mixer (many welding artisans can make one).
+For mixing, farmers are advised to use a drum mixer (many welding artisans can make one).
 I will not advise using a shovel to mix feed because the ingredients may be unevenly distributed if you didn't mix properly.
 Use a mechanical mixer instead.